 Storage + Reheating

-To Refrigerate: Allow the quinoa soup to cool completely and then transfer to an airtight container in the fridge for up to 5 days.
+To Refrigerate: Allow to stew to cool completely, transfer to an airtight container, and store in the refrigerator for 3-4 days.

-To Freeze: Transfer the cooled vegetable quinoa soup to an airtight container and freeze for up to 3 months.
-To make grab-and-go meals and reheating easier, you can freeze the soup in individual portion-sized containers.
+To Freeze: Once cooled, leftover chicken stew can be stored in a freezer-safe container for up to 3 months.
+To make grab-and-go meals and reheating easier, you can freeze the stew in individual portion-sized containers.

-To Reheat: To reheat from the fridge, place the soup in a pot on the stovetop on medium heat and warm for 5 minutes or until heated through.
-To reheat from frozen, thaw the soup overnight in the fridge and then place the soup in a pot on the stovetop on medium heat and warm for 5 minutes or until heated through.
-To reheat the soup in the microwave, place thawed soup in a microwave-safe bowl and warm for 1-2 minutes, with 30 additional 30-second increments as needed depending on the strength of your microwave.
+To Reheat: To reheat from the fridge, place the stew in a pot on the stovetop on medium heat and warm for 5 minutes or until heated through.
+To reheat from frozen, thaw the stew overnight in the fridge and then place the stew in a pot on the stovetop on medium heat and warm for 5 minutes or until heated through.
+To reheat the stew in the microwave, place thawed stew in a microwave-safe bowl and warm for 1-2 minutes, with 30 additional 30-second increments as needed depending on the strength of your microwave.

 Print